MeinChef/UDL-Loss-Fitting/README.md

 # Data

 We wanted to use data collected by the [Lower Saxon Ministry for the Environment, Energy and Climate Protection](https://www.umwelt.niedersachsen.de/startseite/) (Website in German).
 Lower Saxony maintains a network of weather stations to measure air quality (Lufthygienisches Überwachungssystem Niedersachsen) whose most recent data can be downloaded [from their website](https://www.umwelt.niedersachsen.de/startseite/themen/luftqualitat/lufthygienische_uberwachung_niedersachsen/aktuelle_messwerte_messwertarchiv/messwertarchiv/download/).
-The data we use was obtained by selecting the station "Osnabrück" - not the station "Osnabrück (VS)".
+The data we used was obtained by selecting the station "Osnabrück".

-Then selecting the components
+Selected Components:
 - "Luftdruck" (barometric pressure),
 - "Windrichtung" (wind direction), and
 - "Windgeschw." (wind speed).

-We selected "Stundenwerte" (hourly measurements) in the timeframe 12.02.2025 through 12.05.2025.
+We selected hourly measurements ("Stundenwerte") in the timeframe 12.02.2025 through 12.05.2025.
 The data was downloaded on 13.05.2025 at 00:01.

 # Explanation of Losses

 ## von Mises

-Since our model tries to predict the direction of wind, which is given on a circle, we are using the von Mises-Fischer Distribution.
+Since our model tries to predict the direction of wind, which is given on a circle, we are using the von Mises Distribution as our base, and construct the negative log-likelihood from it.

 The von Mises Distribution is defined from $-\pi$ to $\pi$ in two dimensions (circle) as follows:

 ```math